 4.1.
 Memorial Pools

 In total, 2,983 people’s names are engraved on the parapets.
-A system known as “meaningful adjacencies” is used to group the names of victims of the attacks to engrave their names according to the same crew, passenger, or situation.
+A system known as “meaningful adjacencies” is used to group the names of victims of the attacks and engrave their names according to the same crew, passenger, or situation.

 4.2.
 Memorial Glade